thasneemmanaf/thasneemmanaf/README.md

 ### Hi there 👋 , I'm Thasneem

 💡 &nbsp;I'm a fullstack developer working with MERN Stack.\
-🎓 &nbsp;I have a masters degree in Electronics Engineering.\
+😍 &nbsp;I'm passionate about web development and love to learn new things.\
-😍 &nbsp;I'm passionate about technologies and love to learn new things.
+🎓 &nbsp;I have masters degree in Electronics Engineering and have good understanding of banking and finance industry.\

 Technologies I've been learning and using so far :